-If you’re still be worried about the difficultly of AP Calculus, I can understand.
+If you’re still worried about the difficulty of AP Calculus, I can understand.

 AP Calculus class is admittedly very challenging.
 But this should come as no surprise, as it is basically the same as taking a college calculus course (or two) while still in high school.